sfernana/fcc-spi/batch/README.md

-To be authorized to use the BATCH, you need to have access to LXPLUS service which is the interactive logon service to Linux for all CERN users.
+To be authorized to use the BATCH services at CERN, you need to have access to LXPLUS service which is the interactive logon service to Linux for all CERN users.

 The cluster LXPLUS consists of public machines provided by the IT Department for interactive work.